 All submitted abstracts will be reviewed independently by at least two peer reviewers.
 The aim of this process is to ensure a high-quality programme of presentations and a lively, informative congress.
 We welcome interesting, well designed and well conducted works.
 The main focus of peer review process is the extent to which submissions meet the criteria for quality, relevance and importance.

 Reviewers are asked to mark abstracts using the full range of scores stated for each of the criteria.
 Each criterion has a score range with 1 being the lowest, and higher scores representing higher quality abstracts (e.g. 1=poor, 5=excellent).
-Authors will be notified December 2019.
+Authors will be notified in February 2021.

 Abstracts will be evaluated by a team of reviewers according to each of the following criteria:

 - The abstract submission deadline is January 22, 2021.
 No late submission will be accepted.